On the worldsheet S matrix of the AdS3/CFT2 mixed-flux mirror model

 where $p$ is the worldsheet momentum of a particle, the integer~$m$ is a certain combination of~$\mathfrak{u}(1)$ charges which characterizes the type of excitation, \footnote{The fundamental fields of the model consist of two bosons with $m=+1$, two with $m=-1$, and four with~$m=0$; additionally, particles with other~$m\in\mathbb{Z}$ can appear as bound states~\cite{Frolov:2023lwd}.} and $0\leq q\leq 1$ is a parameter that interpolates between the case of a pure-RR background ($q=0$) and pure-NSNS background ($q=1$).
-In fact, in the bosonic action $q$ is the coefficient of the Kalb-Ramond field, and in this sense it is not surprising that it breaks parity on the worldsheet.
+In fact, in the bosonic action $q$ is the coefficient of the Kalb-Ramond field, and as we may have expected its presence breaks parity-invariance on the worldsheet.
 It is worth noting that in the case of $q=0$ we have a kinematics similar to that of $AdS_5\times S^5$, while at $q=1$ all particles move at the speed of light. \footnote{ This corresponds to the fact that at $q=1$ the action becomes that of a WZW model.
-This can be solved by CFT techniques~\cite{Maldacena:2000hw} as well as by integrability in lightcone gauge~\cite{Baggio:2018gct,Dei:2018mfl}, where many simplifications occur due to this chiral kinematics.} The mirror transformation~\eqref{eq:doublewick}, when formulated in terms of momentum~$p$ and energy~$E$, gives
+This can be solved by CFT techniques~\cite{Maldacena:2000hw} as well as by integrability in lightcone gauge~\cite{Baggio:2018gct,Dei:2018mfl}, where many simplifications occur due to this chiral kinematics.} The mirror transformation~\eqref{eq:doublewick_tau_sig}, when formulated in terms of momentum~$p$ and energy~$\omega$, gives

 As a result, in the mirror model the dispersion relation reads